ppesterev/bigtrip/considerations.md

 should go somewhere they belong
 destination should update on datalist click, not just blur
 managing the imperative charts from react is something else
 getting event time should really be a method of the event class
-unfuck offerselector callbacks

 ~~various combinations of urls/methods/request contents have to be mapped to actions the app is actually allowed to perform~~
 ~~instead of a url, useRequest could accept a function returning a Promise~~